College basketball: History of NCAA basketball rule changes

 The following is a list of some of the major NCAA Basketball rule changes with the year they went into effect.

-For the 2022 season, there are some new rules that will be implemented.
-The goal of adding these rules is to make the game, overall, more offensively entertaining and to avoid some foolish behavior that is sometimes present on the court.
-The first change is moving the men's college basketball three-point line from twenty feet and nine inches to 22 feet 1.75 inches.
-The women's line stayed the same distance, meaning there will now be two different lines on the collegiate floors.

-Another rule that will be implemented is the clock will change to only 20 seconds on an offensive rebound.
-The point of this rule change is to increase the tempo of the game and to add more possessions.
-However, if the ball gets back to the midcourt line, the clock will reset back to 30 seconds.
-Another interesting rule change is getting rid of flopping.
-Teams will get one warning, and then the second flop will be a technical foul.
-This rule change will help to minimize the number of delays during games, due to players faking injuries or foul play.
-Also, in the 2022 season, more rules are to be implemented on the number of flagrant fouls to eventually lead to an overall cleaner game.

-One-and-done rule
+One-and-done and suspension rule

-The One-and-done rule has been a part of college basketball since 2006, the first NBA draft it affected.
+The one-and-done rule has been a part of college basketball since 2006, the first NBA draft it affected.
 The rule was created by NBA Commissioner, David Stern, which changed the draft age from 18 years old to 19 years old.
 This change meant players could not be drafted into the NBA straight out of high school.
-Instead, however, they usually went to a college to play only one season before entering the following NBA draft when they are eligible, hence the name One-and-Done.
-The first player to be drafted during this "one-and-done era" was Tyrus Thomas, a forward out of Louisiana State, who was drafted fourth overall in 2006.
+Instead, however, they usually went to a college to play only one season before entering the following NBA draft when they were eligible, hence the name one-and-done.
+The first player to be drafted during this "one-and-done era" was Tyrus Thomas, a forward out of Louisiana State, who was drafted fourth overall in 2006.Along with the one and done rule, they also added the rule of players not being allowed to participate in any professional or NBA camps or activities until they are officially done with college basketball, and if any one is to break this rule it results in a one-game suspension.

 Conferences

 NCAA Division I

-In 2022–2023, a total of 363 schools played men's basketball in 32 Division I basketball conferences.
+In 2025–26, a total of 364 schools (including those transitioning from a lower NCAA division to Division I) will play men's basketball in 31 Division I basketball conferences.
 All of these schools also sponsor women's basketball except The Citadel and VMI, two military colleges that were all-male until the 1990s and remain overwhelmingly male today.